cs396-web-dev/winter2022/pages/syllabus.md

 * Final course grades will not be rounded or curved.
 * We will not be using the final exam time allocated for this class.

+### What if I think the grader made a mistake?
+If you believe that your grader made a mistake, please fill out <a href="https://forms.gle/yXLvMnPG2w9bbgGM9" target="_blank">this regrade request form</a>.
+Keep in mind that your entire assignment will be regraded, meaning that your grade could go down as a result of submitting the form.

 ## Late Policy
 * No late labs will be accepted (because we post solutions right away).